Ankita2629/ChatMate/README.md

 1. Visit [Stream.io](https://getstream.io/)
 2. Create a free account
 3. Create a new app
+4. Enable Video & Screen Sharing features in your dashboard
-4. Copy your API Key and Secret from the dashboard
+5. Copy your API Key and Secret from the dashboard

 ---